Staying at Wat Pah Nanachat

 Ubon Rachathani 34310

-Taxis or tuk-tuks will be waiting once you arrive in Ubon.
+Meter-Taxis and Tuk Tuks are available all over Ubon.
 They can bring you directly to the monastery.
-Alternatively, you can take a songthaew (a small public bus with two rows of seats in the back) from Warin Chamrab to Wat Pah Nanachat.
-The songthaew passes close to Wat Pah Nanachat.
+Alternatively, you can take a songthaeow (a small public bus with two rows of seats in the back) from Warin Chamrab to Wat Pah Nanachat.
+The songthaeow passes close to Wat Pah Nanachat.
 Wat Pah Nanachat is just about 500 meters away from the road, in the forest behind the rice fields, with a white wall around it.